1g0rb0hm/9lab/README.md

 Then you should see all events that are received by the **window** (see **event** in acme(4)).

 # Go

+To install Go we one has to bootstrap the installation with an earlier version of Go already compiled for Plan 9.
+The process consists of obtaining the bootstap version and the target version, and telling the target version to use the bootstrapped version in order to build the toolchain. s

 Temporary scratch space:
 ```sh